Asian markets mixed after Wall Street slide

 Investors who worry the U.S.-Chinese tariff war will drag the global economy into recession were left guessing after President Donald Trump’s conflicting comments on trade talks.

-Markets rose after Trump said Monday said Beijing was ready to negotiate seriously following two weekend phone calls.
+Markets rose after Trump said Monday that Beijing was ready to negotiate seriously following two weekend phone calls.
 But a Chinese foreign ministry spokesman couldn’t confirm any exchange had taken place.

 Investors are “finding it difficult to put a finger as to where the ongoing U.S.-China trade issue is headed,” said Jingyi Pan of IG in a report.
 “The saying that we are a tweet (from Trump) away from the next trade escalation between U.S. and China had certainly grown to become the broad view.”